Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Experiments on CIFAR10

+In experiments, the number of samples $m$ is used to sample $m$ Gaussian-corrupted images, so as to compute the smoothed loss.
+Existing prevailing certified defenses also require multiple samplings during training~\cite{jeong2020consistency,jeong2021smoothmix}.
+Following the empirical practice from these methods, $m=2$ is adopted to train SOME models, as too many samplings increase the training time-consuming but do not bring significant performance improvements.

-In the experiments, without specifications, the number of heads is set as $L=5$ with $\epsilon=0.8$ in \cref{eq:whead} controlling the gradient allocation on the 5 heads.
-The sampling number $m$ to calculate the smoothed loss is set as $m=2$, which is the same as that in Consistency~\cite{jeong2020consistency} and SmoothMix~\cite{jeong2021smoothmix}.
-The threshold $\lambda$ in \cref{eq:weights} to control the SPL weights is scheduled dynamically during training. $\lambda$ varies in a logarithmic shape with base 10.
-Given the initial value $\lambda_{\rm ini}$ at the 1st epoch and the last value $\lambda_{\rm lst}$ at the last epoch, the values of $\lambda$ at every training epoch can be determined.
-We choose the initial value of $\lambda$ as $\lambda_{\rm ini}=\ln{K}$, where $K$ denotes the number of classes, while $\lambda_{\rm lst}$ could be further tuned according to practitioners' demands.
+The threshold $\lambda$ in \cref{eq:weights} to control the easy and hard samples is scheduled dynamically during training. $\lambda$ varies in a logarithmic shape with base 10.
+Given the initial value $\lambda_{\rm ini}$ at the 1st epoch and the last value $\lambda_{\rm lst}$ at the last epoch, the values of $\lambda$ at each training epoch can be determined.
+We choose the initial value of $\lambda$ as $\lambda_{\rm ini}=\ln{C}$, where $C$ denotes the number of classes, while $\lambda_{\rm lst}$ could be tuned according to practitioners' demands.
 An example of the variation of $\lambda$ is shown in \cref{fig:variation_lbd}.